Arcodiant/StarDocs/docs/topics/ships/landing-atc.md

 To keep traffic flowing through spaceports and stations around the 'verse, every location where you can store and retrieve your vehicles has an Air Traffic Control (ATC) that gives landing or take-off permissions to all pilots.

-If you try to land in a hangar that is controlled by ATC without permission, your ship can be temporarily confiscated to keep doors and flight-paths clear for other players.
+If you try to land in a hangar that is controlled by ATC without permission, your ship can be temporarily impounded to keep doors and flight-paths clear for other players.

 Contacting ATC when you are close to your destination will assign you a dedicated hangar where you can land, [repair & refuel](./refuel-repair.md), and give you a HUD  marker to guide you in if you're unfamiliar with the location.